barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

    - Ximmerian

+   *Treasure:*

+   - Bottled Light (fairy trade good)
+   - Frozen Birdsong (fairy trade good)
+   - Hag Stone (Braithmaid talisman)
+   - Evil Eye (Braithmaid talisman)
+   - Moss Dwarf Yeast (10 portions, as Yeast Master Ferment)

-6. **7 Marsh Lantern (DMB)**---emitting a lurid ultraviolet radiance---in a wide
+5. **7 Marsh Lantern (DMB)**---emitting a lurid ultraviolet radiance---in a wide
    waterlogged ditch into which the graves of a long-abandoned cemetery have slumped.

-7. **7 Jack-o-Lantern (DMB)** scurrying off in the undergrowth, clucthing a fistful of miniature humans who were found unworthy.
-They will offer their knowledge to the PCs, but warn that "the unworthy are punished."

-8. **5 Robber Fly (OSE)** circling a loudly-buzzing hive.

-9. **5 Musk Boar (DCB)**---covered in warty pustules of many colours---reclining
-   peacefully in a warm pool, letting out satisfied, bubbling sighs.
-   Disinclined to pursue anyone who doesn't come too close.
+   Rotted bloated corpses of drowning victims, rusted equipment, and glinting coins fill the bottom of the ditch.

+   *Treasure:*

+   - 1000gp

+6. **10 Bog Salamander (DMB)**---with rows of blisters along its back filled with scarlet jelly---dragging a drooling near-dead **Mould Oracle (DMB)** to its lair: a nearby muddy depression in an area of boggy ground, lined with ferns, marsh grasses, and fresh green-and-yellow striped moss.

+   The Mould Oracle is on a vision quest and thinks the PCs are beneficent spirits.

+   *Mould Oracle:*

+   - Dombo

+   *Treasure (in lair):*

+   - Golden brooch set with an agate (900gp)
+   - 4000sp
+   - 6 portions of Frondle

 #### Regional: Hag's Addle

-0. **1 Leech, Giant (OSE)** lying beneath the surface of a muddy pool.

-1. **2 Troll (DMB)** dragging three corpses (a merchant and his guards) through the undergrowth back to their lair (a rickety old bridge spanning a stream, underneath which hangs a collection of mossy corpses).
+1. **2 Troll (DMB)** dragging three bodies (a merchant and his guards) through the undergrowth back to their lair (a rickety old bridge spanning a stream, underneath which hangs a collection of mossy corpses).
+One of the bodies groans and twitches weakly.
 Panicked horses lie close to the road, maimed and bleeding.
 The trolls leave a trail of mossy footprints behind them.

-2. **4 Shadow (OSE)** pursuing a **Swamp Sloth (DCB)**
+   *Survivor, guard:*

+   - Samwise Swinney

+   *Treasure:*

+   - 2000ep
+   - 6x Mind-Moss

-3. **1 Banshee (DMB)**---with spectral skin wrathed with frost and patched with moss---hovering above a peat bog outside a lonely crumbling tower, conversing in whispers with a **Gloam (DMB)** in flock form (bringing word of mortal souls for the banshee to slay and the gloam to collect the bones of).
+2. **1 Banshee (DMB)**---with spectral skin wrathed with frost and patched with moss---hovering above a peat bog outside a lonely crumbling tower, conversing in whispers with a **Gloam (DMB)** in flock form (bringing word of mortal souls for the banshee to slay and the gloam to collect the bones of).
 In the